KaemonIsland/sql-cheatsheet/README.md

 Connect two table in many:many relationship by introducing a third table that has a one:one relationship with each.

 Series Data <-> Reviews Data <-> Reviewers Data

+# Database Triggers

+<trigger_time(BEFORE, AFTER)> <trigger_event(INSERT, UPDATE, DELETE)> ON <table_name>

+Causes an event to happen BEFORE/AFTER a INSERT/UPDATE/DELETE action on <table_name>

+Great for validating data, not the best use though.
+It's better to use it in application code...

+NEW.<column_name> referes to the new data attempting to be inserted into the database.

+Using `DELIMITER` to set the <end_of_code> so we can use `;` without executing the command.

+Generally we use `$$` for delimiters, but it could be anything.

+## Managing triggers

+`SHOW TRIGGERS;`

+Lists all active triggeres.

+`DROP TRIGGER <trigger_name>;`

+Removes a trigger from the DB.

+Note: Using triggers can make debugging hard!
+Triggers are better avoided and implemented on the backend/front end code unless absolutely required.

+# MySQL Errors

+A numeric error code (1146).
+This number is MySQL-specific.

+A five-character SQLSTATE value ('43s02').
+The values are taken from ANSI SQL and ODBC and are more standardized.

+A message string - textual description of the error.

+45000 = User-defined exception.
+A wild-card for us to use for errors.